-Figure 8 Importance of features in making walking attractive
+Figure 8 Importance of benefits of walking

-Potential barriers to walking, as seen in Figure 9, most frequently experienced by survey respondents included:
+Figure 9 Importance of features in making walking attractive Potential barriers to walking most frequently experienced by survey respondents included:

-Figure 9 Barriers to walking

-Lack of infrastructure was a key barrier to walking, as noted by nearly 30% of people who said they walked less than they did last year.
+Figure 10 Barriers to walking Lack of infrastructure was a key barrier to walking, noting that nearly 30% of people who said they walked less than they did last year.
+Some of this decrease was attributed to unsuitable infrastructure related to the noted barriers in Figure 10.
 It was also very common for people to walk on the road where there is no footpath, with 80% of respondents noting they sometimes do this.
-Almost 90% of respondents stated that better pedestrian facilities would increase their likelihood to walk more often as seen in Figure 10.
+The majority of respondents stated that better pedestrian facilities would increase their likelihood to walk more often.

-Figure 10 How City of Newcastle can help you walk more
+Figure 11 How City of Newcastle can help you walk more

 4. Planning for walking

 While in many ways a pedestrian requires less infrastructure than other travellers, planning for walkability does require thorough consideration of how walking can be a supported, attractive, and positive experience for people of all ages and abilities.
 Walking involves stronger connections with our surroundings, our bodies, and our time than other ways we travel.
 Therefore, each person and each trip require different facilities and features to contribute to their:

-- · ability to walk
+ability to walk

-- · motivation to walk
+motivation to walk

-- · benefits of walking and of planning for walking.
+benefits of walking and of planning for walking.

-The walkability of a city is defined through the infrastructure provision15, and the experience of walking within a city.
-By combining these aspects of walkability, we can define the interrelated building blocks of a walkable city as:

-- the path (places to walk through)

-- · the destinations (places to walk to)

-- · the culture (a way of life to walk in)

-Figure 11 Elements of a walkable city

-Figure 11 shows all the elements that need to be considered for a city to promote walking and its potential benefits.
+The walkability of a city has been defined through the infrastructure provision, and also the experience.
+By combining these definitions, we can define the interrelated building blocks of a walkable city as: the path (places to walk through) the destinations (places to walk to) the culture (a way of life to walk in) Figure 12 shows all the elements that need to be considered for a city to promote walking and its potential benefits.
 The centre ring of the diagram focuses on the fundamentals needed to make walking possible for people.
 The middle ring considers what motivates people to walk, while the outer ring encompasses how the city can ensure the benefits of walking are realised.
 It is important to note the ability and motivation to walk varies greatly across Newcastle, with people of different ages, abilities, attitudes, locations, and ambitions.
 To improve paths, destinations, and cultures to make all places and neighbourhoods in Newcastle more walkable, we need to examine what factors contribute to supporting walking and its benefits.